 The 5 Pillars of VEX are the five types of support provided to help you implement VEX with your students.
-The 5 Pillars of VEX are Curriculum, Professional Development, VEXcode, Competition, and the Knowledge Base.
+The 5 Pillars of VEX are Curriculum, Professional Development, VEXcode, Competition, and the VEX Library.
 These resources can be used together in ways that fit your needs, in both formal and informal educational settings, to give you exactly the kind of support you need to teach STEM with VEX in your learning environment.

 Whether you are teaching Educational Robotics every day, teaching a weekly STEM Class, or offering a robotics summer camp for a few days, VEX has free instructional materials for you.
 VEX curriculum options include in-depth STEM Labs — plug-in curriculum units that provide easy-to-follow lessons built around a unit theme with real-world applications, and Activities — shorter projects and investigations that students can complete with their VEX materials.
 Activities are student-facing so students can work independently and are perfect to use in conjunction with STEM Labs or as a learning center resource.
 VEX curriculum materials are designed to be used in a variety of ways to provide you with options to pick and choose the teaching resources that fit your needs and student interests.